robotastic/trunk-recorder/docs/SQUELCH.md

     style nk stroke-width:2px,stroke-dasharray: 2
 ```

 Conventional Systems can use up a lot of CPU.
 Prior to v5.0, conventional recorders are always "on" waiting for a signal to break squelch.
 With v5.0 you now have a Signal Detector per source.
 Its job is to look over the bandwidth for that source and perform an FFT.
 For each FFT bin that is over a power threshold, it will look for a **Conventional Recorder** that has similar frequencies.
 If there is a match, it will Enable the recorder in the Souce's Recorder Selector.
 The Recorder Selector is just a way to determine if a Recorder should receive samples from the Source.
-In your logs, look for smoething like `[ 0 ] AnalogC	Enabled - Freq: 855.737500 MHz	 Detected Signal: -63dBM (Threshold: -69dBM)` if you see that, it means that the **Signal Detector** has turned on a conventional recorder.
+In your logs, look for something like `[ 0 ] AnalogC	Enabled - Freq: 855.737500 MHz	 Detected Signal: -63dBM (Threshold: -69dBM)` if you see that, it means that the **Signal Detector** has turned on a conventional recorder.

 The **Signal Detector** automatically tries to find a power threshold to separate signal from noise.
 It is not perfect.
 If you are seeing a recorder not turn on when there is a signal, that could be because the Signal Detector threshold is not being set correctly.
 Or, if the Recorder is always being enabled by the Signal Detector, even when there is not a transmission, that is also a sign that is not automatically being set correctly.
 You can manually set the Signal Detector Threshold in the `config.json` file.
 Just to make things more confusing, the power levels used in the Signal Detector are slightly different than the values used for the Squelch.